Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Introduction

-The presence of interference entails a violation of the SUTVA, and makes causal inference particularly challenging.
-A possible approach to address the issue is to redefine the unit of analysis by aggregating first-level units, so that the no-interference assumption is plausible at the aggregate level.
-This choice is not always appropriate and may prevent telling all the relevant stories \citep{Imbens:2009}.
-Indeed, both scientists and policy makers may be interested not only in the direct effect of an intervention on the unit(s) where it actually takes place, but also in the effects that the same intervention may have -- though in an indirect fashion -- on other units not exposed to the intervention.
-Therefore, disentangling direct and spillover effects becomes the key objective of the analysis.

 Over the last years, causal inference in the presence of interference has been a fertile area of research.
-Important theoretical works have dealt with the formal definition of direct and spillover effects and with the development of design and inferential strategies to conduct causal inference under various types of interference mechanisms, in both randomized and observational studies \cite[e.g.,][]{Hong:2006, Sobel:2006, Rosenbaum:2007, Hudgens:2008, Aronow:2012, Tchetgen:2012, Bowers:2013, Arpino:2016, Cerqua:2017, AtheyEcklesImbens:2018, Forastiere:2018a, Forastiere:2018b, Papadogeorgou:2018,Arduini:2019,Huber:2019}.
-Despite such increasing interest, to the best of our knowledge, only the recent works by \cite{CaoDowd:2019} and \cite{Mellace:2020} deal with the application of synthetic control methods to comparative case studies where the no-interference assumption is not plausible.
-In particular, \cite{CaoDowd:2019} introduce -- under the assumption that spillover effects are linear in some unknown parameter -- estimators for both direct treatment effects and spillover effects.
-They also investigate their asymptotic properties when the number of pre-treatment periods goes to infinity. \cite{Mellace:2020} introduce a procedure, called ``inclusive SCM'', under which direct and spillover effects can be estimated including control units potentially affected by spillovers in the donor pool.
+Important theoretical works have dealt with the formal definition of direct and spillover effects and with the development of design and inferential strategies to conduct causal inference under various types of interference mechanisms, in both randomized and observational studies \cite[e.g.,][]{Hong:2006, Sobel:2006, Hudgens:2008, Arpino:2016, Forastiere:2018, Papadogeorgou:2018, Huber:2021}.
+Despite such increasing interest, to the best of our knowledge, only the recent works by \cite{Cao:2019} and \cite{Mellace:2020} deal with the application of synthetic control methods to comparative case studies where the no-interference assumption is not plausible.
+In particular, \cite{Cao:2019} introduce -- under the assumption that spillover effects are linear in some unknown parameter -- estimators for both direct treatment effects and spillover effects.
+They also investigate their asymptotic properties when the number of pre-treatment periods goes to infinity. \cite{Mellace:2020} introduce a procedure, called ``inclusive synthetic control method'', under which direct and spillover effects can be estimated using control units potentially affected by spillovers.

-Motivated by the evaluation of causal effects of a new light rail line recently built in Florence (Italy) on the commercial vitality of the surrounding area, we propose to contribute to the nascent literature on the use of the SCG approach in a setting with interference.
+Motivated by the evaluation of the causal effects of a new light rail line recently built in Florence (Italy) on the commercial vitality of the surrounding area, we propose to contribute to the nascent literature on the use of the SCG approach in a setting with interference.
 To that end, our paper makes both methodological and substantive contributions.